 Monday morning I got a ride to the White River Trailhead to meet up with the two other climbers — Kurt Davidson, who had been a summit instructor, and Johannes Mack.
-Things went pretty smoothly and we were underway by 10 am.
-The trail is beautiful, following the White River through a thick pine forest for 3 miles up to the first glacier, called the Inter Glacier.
-There was little crevasse danger on this glacier due to its shape and the excessive snow pack that year, so we didn’t feel the need to rope up.
+Things went pretty smoothly and we were underway by 10:00 am.
+The trail is beautiful, following the White River through a thick pine forest for three miles up to the first glacier, called the Inter Glacier.
+There was little crevasse danger on this glacier due to its shape and the excessive snowpack that year, so we didn’t feel the need to rope up.

 We had originally planned to make it to Camp Schurman, but it was another three or four miles of steep climbing, and we had come a long way in just one day.
 We had a good dinner, enjoyed the great weather, and got some sleep.
 By the next morning, the wind had kicked up and blown away my dishes.
 I set up my chair on the rock to sit on it, but as soon as I turned around to sit on it, the wind caught it and sent it sailing some 100 feet in the air.
 I never saw my chair again.
 Hopefully some climber found it and is using it today.

 Near where we camped was a river of fresh water running under the ice.
 Filling a water bottle was an intimidating feeling because if you slipped, the sub-glacier river would suck you in and you would never come out again.
 Getting water here made me pucker a little bit each time I did it.

 …if you slipped, the sub-glacier river would suck you in and you would never come out again.
 Getting water here made me pucker a little bit each time I did it.